 Piano Scales for Beginners

-Generally, the major scales are easier to learn and play, hence they are best for beginners to start with.
+Generally, the major scales are easier to learn and play; hence they are best for beginners.

-The easiest piano scale to play is the C Major.
-It consists of white keys only which will condition your fingers to get used to the standard piano keys, especially learning the technique of moving your hands smoothly over multiple octaves.
+The most straightforward piano scale to play is the C Major.
+It consists of white keys only, which will condition your fingers to get used to the standard piano keys, especially learning the technique of moving your hands smoothly over multiple octaves.

 There are 15 major scales that are listed in the below table.
 Traditionally you start learning and practicing from the top and gradually go down the list.

-It is worth noting there are 3 overlaps between B and C♭, G♭ and F♯, or D♭ and C♯ because these are the same piano key using different music notations.
+It is worth noting there are three overlaps between B and C♭, G♭ and F♯, or D♭ and C♯ because these are the same piano key using different music notations.
 We call them enharmonic tones.
-Basically, the B and C♭ major scales are using the same keys on a piano keyboard.
+The B and C♭ major scales use the same keys on a piano keyboard.